mod-cpp/pacman/exercises/25/pacman_ai/README.md

 ## Advanced

-For people who want to create a fancier IA, if you want to introduce some randomness, you can look at this SFML function https://www.sfml-dev.org/tutorials/1.6/system-random.php - you will need to include #include <SFML/Randomizer.hpp>
+For people who want to create a fancier AI, if you want to introduce some randomness, you can look at this SFML function https://www.sfml-dev.org/tutorials/1.6/system-random.php - you will need to include #include <SFML/Randomizer.hpp>